Strength Training: No Longer Off-Limits to Kids

 Each session should begin with a warm-up and end with a cool down.

-A typical program might have 1 set of 10 to 15 repetitions for 6 to 8 different exercises.
+A typical program might have 1 to 2 sets of 8 to 12 repetitions for 6 to 8 different exercises.

 A trainer or coach should be present at each session to make sure that the child is following correct form and to act as a spotter.